MinaProtocol/mina/rfcs/0019-storing-client-data.md

 ]
 ```

-Additionally, we can sort transactions by the minimum `block_compare` of the blocks that they appear in.
+Additionally, we can order transactions by the minimum `block_compare` of the blocks that they appear in.
 Typically, a client would expect to receive a transaction at the chain that honest peers are building.
 This honest chain should have a small `block_compare` to other blocks.
 If the transactions do not appear in an block, they will not appear in the sorting.

 A drawback with sorting blocks and transaction based on the time that they are first seen is that if the client wants to store an arbitrary transaction and block, then they would not have the extra burden of tagging these objects with a timestamp for pagination. `block_compare` alleviates this issue.

 ## SQL Database

-The relational databases that we should use should be agnostic.
-There are different use cases for using a light database, such as SQLite, and heavier database, such as Postgres.
-Postgres should be used when we have an archive node or a block explorer trying to make efficient writes to store everything that it hears from the network.
-It also supports built-in subscriptions that would be convient for clients to listen to.
+This architecture supports many SQL databases and it can even exclude a database entirely to make the architecture modular.
+When it is included, there are different use cases for using a light database, such as SQLite, and heavier database, such as Postgres.
+Postgres or even a distributed cloud database, such as AppSync, should be used when we have an archive node or a block explorer trying to make efficient writes to store everything that it hears from the network.
+These databases also support built-in subscriptions that would be convinient for clients to listen to.

-We would use SQLite when a user is downloading a wallet for the first time and only stores information about their wallets and their friends.
-SQLite would also be good to use if we are running a light version of Coda and they would only want to store a small amount of data.
-The downside of using SQLite is that subscriptions are not offered.
-To circumvent this issue, we can use a polling system that gets data in a short amount of time (about 5 seconds).
-We can also create a wrapper process that enables clients to write subscriptions on mutations in SQLite.

-If a client wants to upgrade the database from SQLite to Postgres, then a migration tool would support this.

-A client can also use AWS Appsync if they want to store their data in a distributed manner for multiple devices or if they want to store their data in the code.

 For the objects discussed in the previous section, we can embed them as tables in one global SQL database.
 Below are the schemas of the tables: